MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v3-agent.md

 ## Upgrade to 3.x agent on supported operating systems

-If you're running your self-hosted agents on newer operating systems [supported by .NET 6](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md), the upgrade to the new agent version is automatic when the 3.x agent is released to general availability.
-To try out the preview version of the 3.x agent, see [Install agent version 3.x preview](#install-agent-version-3x-preview).
+If you're running your self-hosted agents on newer operating systems [supported by .NET 6](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md), the upgrade to the new agent version is automatic.

 The following oeprating systems are supported by the 3.x agent.